Safety Net Income Benefit (SNIB)

 The TAC will pay the Safety Net Income Benefit (SNIB) to a client:

-- who has returned to work after suffering a "severe injury" and is 50% or more impaired, and
+- who has returned to work after sustaining a "severe injury" and has an impairment rating of 50% or more, and

 - who subsequently is terminated from his/her job, or can no longer sustain his/her self-employment after returning to work.

-Note, this policy applies to a client who otherwise would be entitled to LOEC payments because the impairment is 50% or more but whose job is terminated or can not be sustained if the person is self-employed, for non-transport accident related reasons.
+This policy applies to a client who otherwise would be entitled to Loss of Earning Capacity (LOEC) payments but whose job is terminated or cannot be sustained (if the person is self-employed) for non-transport accident related reasons.

 Transport Accident Act 1986 reference: s.54A(1)